netsecuritylab/Automated-Verification-for-CyberRange-Assignments/README.md

   - `Publish`: Distribute keys to hosts specified in `device.json`.
   - `All`: Perform both operations.

-Alternatively, the user configuration can be performed manually or as a one-time setup for the main infrastructure before cloning ACME directories and distributing the workload among students.
-For manual setup, ensure the following steps are completed for each host:

-Create a tester user.
-Copy the SSH public key to:
-/home/tester/.ssh/authorized_keys for tester.
-/root/.ssh/authorized_keys for root.
-Ensure all hosts are accessible via the SSH key.
-Once the main infrastructure is set up, ACME directories can be cloned and distributed as needed without repeating the user configuration.
+Ecco la sezione aggiornata per il **README**, che include la possibilità di eseguire manualmente la configurazione degli utenti tester o di configurarla una volta sola per l'intera infrastruttura principale prima della clonazione delle ACME:

+---

 ### **Step 4: Configure Testing Users**
-Use the `UserGenerate.Script` to create testing users:
+The `UserGenerate.Script` can automate the creation and configuration of testing users (`tester`) on each host.
+Run the script as follows:
 ```bash
 python UserGenerate.Script
 ```
-This script:
+This script will:
-1. Creates a `tester` user on each host.
+1. Create a `tester` user on each host.
-2. Configures the SSH public key for `tester`.
+2. Configure the SSH public key for the `tester` user.
-3. Sets up the key in both `root` and `tester` directories for SSH access.
+3. Add the same SSH key to both `root` and `tester` directories to enable SSH access.

+Alternatively, the user configuration can be performed manually or as a one-time setup for the main infrastructure before cloning ACME directories and distributing the workload among students.
+For manual setup, ensure the following steps are completed for each host:
+1. Create a `tester` user.
+2. Copy the SSH public key to:
+   - `/home/tester/.ssh/authorized_keys` for `tester`.
+   - `/root/.ssh/authorized_keys` for `root`.
+3. Ensure all hosts are accessible via the SSH key.

+Once the main infrastructure is set up, ACME directories can be cloned and distributed as needed without repeating the user configuration.

 ---